HHS/TANF-app/.circleci/README.md

 Contains workflows, jobs, and commands for running OWASP scans on the application in during the pipelien and on Cloud gov environments.

 #### util
-Contains workflows that pertain to specific tasks, like `erd`, and jobs and comands that are used by multiple sections of the pipeline, like `cf-check`.
-This is important to allow different versions of the generated_config.yml to have access to all the needed jobs and commands.
+Contains utility workflows like `cf-check` that are reused in different versions of the generated_config.yml as to have access to these common functions.
+It also has one-offs like `erd`.

 ### Navigation examples
 What if you want to look at the jobs that we used to build and test the application?